manish2886/spotify-clone/README.md

 # spotify clone
-only html andd css not js
+only html andd css not javaScript.